-This meadow is an historic remnant of neutral grassland that has been managed as a traditional hay meadow for over a century.
-Ridge-and-furrow earthworks (remnants of ploughing from the Middle Ages) are still visible, and many different fine grasses are found, including sweet vernal-grass, red fescue, quaking-grass and yellow oat-grass.
-Cowslips with their apricot-scented yellow-orange flowers are abundant from March to May.
-A spectacular show of green-winged orchids appears in late April and May.
-Other plants include bee and common spotted-orchids, ox-eye daisy, adder's-tongue fern and pepper-saxifrage.
+This reserve has been managed as a traditional hay meadow for over a century and is a Site of Special Scientific Interest.
+Ridge-and-furrow earthworks (remnants of ploughing from the Middle Ages) are still visible here.
+Many different fine grasses are found: sweet vernal-grass, red fescue, quaking-grass and yellow oat-grass.